even311379/TiledLevel/GameTime/QuickStart.md

 ### Done!
 Now hit play and have fun!

-> Known issues: Packaging this game will fail by current version (2.0.0), it is fixed in developing branch but some other minor issues still exist.
-I will fix them and submit a thorough fix ASAP.
+> Known issues: Packaging this game will fail by current version (2.0.0)!
+I've fixed in the developing branch, but some other minor issues still exist.
+I will submit a thorough fix ASAP.